bg10389/rob-ws/README.md

 # rob-ws
 rob workspace
+# PUT THE MAIN REPO FOLDER IN YOUR DESKTOP FOR THESE COMMANDS

 # 1. Source the ROS 2 Humble environment
 source /opt/ros/humble/setup.bash

-# 2. Change into your workspace root
+# 2. Change into your workspace root on the Desktop
-cd ~/path/to/ROB-WS
+cd ~/Desktop/ROB-WS

-# 3. (If this is your first build) install any missing dependencies
+# 3. Install any missing dependencies (first-time only)
 rosdep update
 rosdep install --from-paths src --ignore-src -r -y